Westminster’s open source epiphany

 The experts’ reaction

-Steve Shine, head of worldwide operations for open source database vendor Ingres, sees the announcement as proof that a change in the economics of IT is under way
+Steve Shine, head of worldwide operations for open source database vendor Ingres, sees the announcement as proof that a change in the economics of IT is under way.

 The pressure on public spending generally, and major IT projects specifically, is challenging the whole industry together to deliver the very best value for the taxpayer.

-Looking at cost savings that have been achieved by companies and governments all over the world, it’s estimated that the UK government could reduce its annual IT bill by at least £600 million a year if more open source software was used as part of an effective procurement strategy.
+Looking at cost savings that have been achieved by companies and governments all over the world, it is estimated that the UK government could reduce its annual IT bill by at least £600 million a year if more open source software was used as part of an effective procurement strategy.
 The government’s announcement is the final confirmation that there is a new economics of IT that is sweeping across both business and government.

 Richard Kirk, European director for Fortify Software, says that public sector adoption of open source software represents a significant security risk